ACCESSIBILITY FOR ONTARIANS WITH DISABILITIES ACT, 2005 (AODA)

 Design of Public Spaces

-Octacom will meet the Design of Public Spaces Standards when building or making major modifications to public spaces by January 1, 2017, including to services-related elements and publicly accessible meeting rooms and service counters.
+Octacom will meet the Design of Public Spaces Standards when building or making major modifications to public spaces, including to services-related elements and publicly accessible meeting rooms and service counters.

 Octacom will also put reasonable procedures in place to prevent service disruption to accessible parts of these public spaces and to deal with temporary disruptions when accessible elements required under these Standards are not in working order.